 TECRO in the United States

-In September 2020, the US Ambassador to the United Nations Kelly Craft met with James K.J.
-Lee, director-general of the Taipei Economic and Cultural Office in New York, who was secretary-general in Taiwan's Ministry of Foreign Affairs until July, for lunch in New York City in what was the first meeting between a top Taiwan official and a United States ambassador to the United Nations.
-Craft said she and Lee discussed ways the US can help Taiwan become more engaged within the U.N., and she pointed to a December 2019 email alert from Taiwan that WHO had ignored, recognizing and warning about the danger of the person-to-person transmission of the new highly contagious COVID-19 virus in China.
+In September 2020, the US Ambassador to the United Nations Kelly Craft met with Amb.
+James K.J.
+Lee, Director-General of the Taipei Economic and Cultural Office in New York, who was secretary-general in Taiwan's Ministry of Foreign Affairs until July, for lunch in New York City in what was the first meeting between a top Taiwan official and a United States ambassador to the United Nations.
+Craft said she and Lee discussed ways the US can help Taiwan become more engaged within the U.N.

 TECRO in Japan